holepunchto/corestore/README.md

 #### `const store = corestore(storage, [opts])`
 Create a new corestore instance. `storage` can be either a random-access-storage module, or a function that takes a path and returns a random-access-storage instance.

-Opts is an optional object which can contain the following:
+Opts is an optional object which can contain any Hypercore constructor options, plus the following:
 ```js
 {
   cacheSize: 1000 // The size of the LRU cache for passively-replicating cores.